-- To promote the teaching of numeracy and literacy within all subjects. - To share good practice within the school.
+- To develop an enthusiasm for and fascination with mathematics. - To increase the confidence of each pupil in mathematics to enable them to apply the knowledge and skills with assurance. - To promote the teaching of numeracy and literacy within all subjects. - To share good practice within the school.

-To work with other schools to share good practice in order to improve this policy.
+- To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.